Email Campaign

 System value

-With this option, system values can be used as the source of the email address.
+This option allows system values to be used as the source of email addresses.

-Opens a dialog in which the system value can be edited.
+Opens a dialog box where the system value can be edited.

 Options